MshSiam/food-delivery-client/README.md

 - Fully Responsive
 - User can filter product by categories.
+- User can login / signup using google.
-- Any user add products to his cart don't need to login / signup.
+- Any user add products to his cart.
 - User can see his cart details and order.
+- Admin can add product.